agoragames/improved_logging/README.md

 ## Configuration

 By default it behaves differently in development mode, it doesn't log the time, process ID or hostname.
-If RAILS_ENV is not "development" those will be logged.
+If `Rails.env` is not `development` those will be logged.

 There are some options that can be set, add these lines to an initializer: